Rodz3rd2/gulp-web-dev/README.md

-# Web Tools Dev (v3.1.2)
+# Web Tools Dev (v3.1.3)
 Tools for watching sass and js.
 Compress your css and js files.
 Optimize file size of images.
 Move all fonts at the one location.

 ## Installation
- - Install development dependency inside of package.json using command `npm install`.
+ - Install development dependency inside of package.json using command `npm install --unsafe-perm`.
+Option --unsafe-perm need of gulp-sass package.
+See <a href="https://github.com/dlmanning/gulp-sass/issues/652#issuecomment-362268260">https://github.com/dlmanning/gulp-sass/issues/652#issuecomment-362268260</a>
- - Install `gulp-cli` globally if it is not already installed in your computer.
+ - Install `gulp-cli` and `npx` globally if it is not already installed in your computer.

 ## Commands
+ - `npx web-dev-tools help` - Show command list.
+ - `npx web-dev-tools init` - Create file web-dev-tools.config.js.
- - `gulp sass` - Compile sass file to css file.
+ - `npx web-dev-tools sass` - Compile sass file to css file.
- - `gulp sass:watch` - Same of `gulp sass` but it will watch it.
+ - `npx web-dev-tools sass:watch` - Same of `npx web-dev-tools sass` but it will watch it.
 It will compile while you changing the sass file.
- - `gulp scripts` - Compile js file.
+ - `npx web-dev-tools scripts` - Compile js file.
- - `gulp scripts:watch` - Same of `gulp scripts` but it will watch it.
+ - `npx web-dev-tools scripts:watch` - Same of `npx web-dev-tools scripts` but it will watch it.
- - `gulp build:views` - Build views, uglify css and js and move it in dist folder.
+ - `npx web-dev-tools build:views` - Build views, uglify css and js and move it in dist folder.
- - `gulp build:images` - Optimize the file size of image and move the output file in dist/img folder.
+ - `npx web-dev-tools build:images` - Optimize the file size of image and move the output file in dist/img folder.
- - `gulp build:fonts` - Flatten the fonts and move it in dist/fonts folder.
+ - `npx web-dev-tools build:fonts` - Flatten the fonts and move it in dist/fonts folder.

- - `gulp watch` - Run commands `gulp sass:watch` and `gulp scripts:watch`.
+ - `npx web-dev-tools watch` - Run commands `gulp sass:watch` and `gulp scripts:watch`.
- - `gulp delete:dist` - Remove dist folder.
+ - `npx web-dev-tools delete:dist` - Remove dist folder.
- - `gulp build:dist` - Run commands `gulp delete:dist`, `gulp sass`, `gulp scripts`, `gulp build:views`, `gulp build:images` and `gulp build:fonts`.
+ - `npx web-dev-tools build:dist` - Run commands `npx web-dev-tools delete:dist`, `npx web-dev-tools sass`, `npx web-dev-tools scripts`, `npx web-dev-tools build:views`, `npx web-dev-tools build:images` and `npx web-dev-tools build:fonts`.

 ## Example
 Follow the folder structure of this project